hmc-cs111-spring2023/cs111-hw3-AdamrBeckwith/free-1.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+- uhhhhhh.
+If im interpreting this question correctly, I would think its good for this.
+Actually implementing code that checks contingencies etc is not difficult
+(even doable in just python) the goal is to make an easy and clear design of it.

 ### Scope

 _How big an idea is this?
 How ambitious is this project?_

+- I think its pretty manageble, especially if its implemented with a dsl that can already generate graphs etc

 ### Benefits and drawbacks

 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+- Pros: I definitely would care about and use  this - relatively simple to implement outside of langauge design
+- cons: Limited use, not very flashy - easily done with other languages already.